In between "Pokémon" journeys, Jeremy enjoys working as a pharmaceutical chemist and campus manager.

-Say hello to Flygon, the Dragon and Ground type from Hoenn.
-Flygon's here because both of both its puzzling types.
-It soarthrough the sky, yet isn't Flying, but Ground.
+Say hello to Flygon, the Dragon- and Ground-type from Hoenn.
+Flygon's here because of both of its puzzling types.
+It soars through the sky, yet isn't Flying, but Ground.
 Huh, weird, although to be fair it lives in the desert, so maybe that one's not too bad.

 But a dragon?
 Bug seems far more fitting for this Pokémon.
 Flygon and its prior evolution, Vibrava, resemble dragonflies, creatures that have the word dragon in their names but are insects.
 Thus, wouldn't it make more sense for Flygon to be Bug?
 Still, Flygon was one of the first double-element Dragon-types that wasn't Dragon-Flying, so I've gotta give it some credit for at least deviating from the set precedents.
 Still, a powerful third-stage Bug monster would have offered much more diversity, especially since Hoenn already introduced its third-stage Dragon (Salamence).

 Nostalgic fans may have seen this one coming.
 The original Fire-type starter, Charmander, eventually becomes the powerful dragon-like Charizard.
 However, for some reason, Charizard gains Flying as a secondary type instead of Dragon.
 I mean, yea, it has wings, but the dragon resemblance is just too much to pass up.